Code-Institute-Submissions/conundrum/README.md

 ##### leaderboard page
 - Once the user has been through all of the questions, the page gets redirected to the leaderboard.
-- This show the users final score and a different message will display if they got on the leaderboard or not.
+- This will show the users final score and a different message will display if they got on the leaderboard or not.
 - A table shows the top ten scores and the name of the user that obtained that score.

 ### Wire Frames